 In Washington, the government body that controls a Washington Private Investigator's license is the Washington State Department of Licensing.
 So, it is the department of licensing that will administer the PI exam for you to become a Private Investigator in Washington.
 Once you submit the proof of your ability to meet the requirements/ completed PI exam and a PI agency sponsor, the department of licensing will give you your PI license.
 Most jurisdiction will have a PI beginner’s license, Washington does not.
 You will get to start out with a full Washington Private Investigator license.
 This is where your struggle will begin.

-Beginner’s PI License in Washington
+Washington Beginner’s PI License

 Your Private Investigator beginner’s license in Washington is just a regular Private Investigator license.
 It will allow you to work for a PI agency, but you will not be able to work for yourself (your own PI company).